Summer Camp Island: Production

 The series is the second Cartoon Network original series to be solely created by a woman, the first being Steven Universe, which was created by Rebecca Sugar.

 The series was first announced in January 2017 and later had been shopped around at different festivals, including Sundance.

-In January 2022, Julia Pott announced that production on the series had ended, and she is taking a break from the animation industry to focus on writing children's books.

-The series had a crossover Halloween special with We Baby Bears, which premiered on October 8, 2022.

 Broadcast

 The series premiered on Cartoon Network on July 7, 2018.
 The show's premiere marathon also happened on Cartoon Network's sister channel Boomerang on July 7, 2018.
 The marathon ended on July 9, 2018, at 6:00 AM.
 The show's premiere marathon also occurred on Teletoon on August 13, 2018.
 On Cartoon Network Australia and New Zealand, a sneak peek of the series was broadcast on December 15, 2018.
 It premiered on Cartoon Network Southeast Asia/Philippines on January 25, 2019.
-The show premiered on Cartoon Network UK on March 4, 2019.The show also premiered on Cartoon network India around 19 July 2019.
+The show premiered on Cartoon Network UK on March 4, 2019.
+The show also premiered on Cartoon Network India around July 19, 2019.

 At San Diego Comic-Con 2018, Julia Pott announced that the second half of the first season would premiere in late 2018 on Cartoon Network with another 20 episodes.
 Those episodes ended up being pushed to 2019, and on May 20, 2019, it was announced that the episodes would premiere on June 23, 2019.

 At San Diego Comic-Con 2019, Pott announced that the series had been renewed for a second season, which premiered exclusively on HBO Max on June 18, 2020.
 The third season premiered on December 10, 2020.
 The fourth season premiered on June 17, 2021.
 The fifth season was released on December 9, 2021.
 On December 2, Pott indicated via Twitter that the series would continue past the fifth season.
 The sixth and final season was set to be released on June 9, 2022 but was delayed to 2023.
 However, the final season aired early on Cartoon Network Italy on August 6, 2022.
+Similarly, this season is also airing on Cartoon Network Portugal.